*This article is purely informational and does not constitute medical advice. Consult your healthcare provider about CBD.

 External Application (Topicals)

 CBD creams, and by extension CBD beauty products, are special such that they are applied on your skin rather than being ingested or inhaled.
-CBD creams are designed to target specific body parts, such as aching muscles or sore backs.
+CBD creams are designed to target specific body parts.

 What is/are the best CBD for beginners?